Optimal rates of decay for operator semigroups on Hilbert spaces

-Suppose that $\s(A)\cap i\RR=\emptyset$ and that $M\colon\RR_+\to(0,\infty)$ is a continuous non-decreasing function of positive increase such that $\smash{\sup_{|r|\le s}}\|R(ir,A)\|\le M(s)$, $s\ge0$.
+Suppose that $\s(A)\cap i\RR=\emptyset$ and that $M\colon\RR_+\to(0,\infty)$ is a continuous non-decreasing function of positive increase such that $\|R(is,A)\|\le M(|s|)$, $s\in\RR$.
 Then

 \end{thm}

 \begin{proof} Let $\psi\colon\RR\to\CC$ be a Schwartz function such that $\psi(0)=\|\psi\|_{L^\infty}=1$ and $\supp\psi\subseteq[-1,1]$, and let $\phi=\F\inv\psi$.
 For $R>0$ let $\phi_R(t)=R\phi(Rt)$, $t\in\RR$, and $\psi_R=\F\phi_R$, so that $\psi_R(s)=\psi(R\inv s)$, $s\in\RR$.
 Note also that $\smash{\int_\RR}\phi_R(t)\,\dd t=1$ for all $R>0$.
 Now temporarily fix $t>0$ and, given $n\in\ZZ_+$, let $g_n\colon\RR\to\RR$ be defined by